metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 Miami's defensive backs are liabilities in coverage.
 Pair that with one of the weaker defensive lines in the league and you have a pretty shitty defense.

 Deceptive blitz by the Jaguars forced a bad throw from Darnold on a short field.

+***

+## Buccaneers @ Titans

+On the first drive, the Buccaneers could have scored.
+But two bad decisions by Winston killed any chance at a touchdown.
+The first bad decision came when he tried to force a throw to Mike Evans under heavy coverage.
+The second bad decision was not diagnosing man-to-man coverage before the snap and throwing to his tight end crossing the formation over.